 FOA helps low-income families maintain housing by working closely with landlords to prevent evictions as well as offering tools and education to tenants to support housing stability.

 We provide advocacy, information, transportation, and translation services to documented and undocumented immigrants dealing with mental or physical health problems, domestic violence, or substance use challenges.
 Advocates also assist with housing, employment, and parenting.

 Information and Referrals

 FOA responds to calls from families seeking services throughout our community.
 A caseworker can assess your needs and make referrals to appropriate community agencies.

 The types of family services offered in Western Massachusetts vary greatly.
 At CHD, we strive to address the core issues that result in food and housing insecurity so you can gain the independence you deserve.

-United Way of Hampshire County is committed to improving the health and safety of our community by strengthening the physical, social and emotional well-being of all individuals and is a proud supporter of our program.
+United Way of the Franklin & Hampshire Region is committed to improving the health and safety of our community by strengthening the physical, social and emotional well-being of all individuals and is a proud supporter of our program.